slothqt/US-Retailer-Supply-Chain-Sales-Performance-Analysis/README.md

 ### >> Summary:

 - Sales show steady but modest growth, with a 12.03% average profit margin.
-- Total cost consumes 87.5% of revenue, could be due to excess inventory of low-profit items, high return rates, ineffective discounting, and delivery inefficiencies.
+- Overall, total cost consumes 87.5% of revenue, which could be due to excess inventory of low-profit items, high return rates, ineffective discounting, and delivery inefficiencies.
 - Long lead times suggest complex logistics operations or underperforming order processing time

 ### >> Page 1: Sales